rowcased/rowcased.github.io/dirp.md

 def dirp(name):

-    ''' pretty prints a directory list of an object '''
+    ''' pretty prints the directory of an object '''

     head = __import__('toolbox').namer(name)